ykessler/clear-migrations/README.md

 That's all you have to do on your own project.
 When the current set of changes are pulled to other repos, they will receive a single `XXX_reset.rb` migration file that will do the following:

- - Clear the schema_migrations table on projects instances where migrations have previously been run."
- - Invoke db:schema:load on projects where migrations have not been run (i.e. no records in schema_migrations)."
+ - On a system where migrations have previously been run, It will clear the schema_migrations table, making it the first migration in line."

-## Just to be Clear...

- - clear\_migrations is non-destructive in so far as that it will only call `db:schema:load` if it is run, or its generated migration file is run, on a project which has an empty schema_migrations table.
-This will only happen if it's a new project that hasn't had `db:migrate` called on it OR if the table has been cleared out by another person/process.
-In the latter case, using clear\_migrations means `db:schema:load` WILL be invoked and your data WILL be destroyed.
+ - On new systems that have not yet created the DB (i.e. no records in schema_migrations), it will Raise an error prompting the user to call db:schema:load instead of trying to run all migrations from scratch."

 ## Credits